iduseev/PyOpenRPA/README.md

 This repo contains Python-based robot working on Windows which utilizes PyOpenRPA library for searching and extracting Yandex results in a separate file.

 ## NOTE!
 Selenium web driver and Google Chrome portable version were removed from this repo intentionally because the robot was published for reference purposes only.

+This robot uses Python 3.7.2 with PyOpenRPA library, which were not commited to Git due to file size limitations.
-In order to test workability, request Project.zip from iduseev and unzip it on your local machine as per instructions below.
+In order to test workability, request full archive Project.zip from iduseev and unzip it on your local machine as per instructions below.
 _________________________________________________________________________________________________________________________________________________________________
 # Welcome to search_extractor.py!